OpenDDS/OpenDDS/docs/devguide/xtypes.rst

 Assignability describes the ability of values of one type to be coerced to values of a possibility different type.

 Assignability between the type of a writer and reader is checked as part of discovery.
-If the types are assignable but not identical, then the “Try Construct” mechanism will be used to coerce values of the writer’s type to values of the reader’s type.
+If the types are assignable but not identical, then the :ref:`“try construct” <xtypes--try-construct>` mechanism will be used to coerce values of the writer's type to values of the reader's type.

 In order for two constructed types to be assignable they must